 I'm a title.
 Click here to edit me

-But eventually, as this canvas becomes a public narrative, my feelings and insecurities are on display for public consumption and judgment.
-The French term “La douleur exquise” defines the pain felt only when you crave the affection from someone you know you can never have.”
-With my narrative being interpretive and dependent upon the individual experiences of the viewer, the canvas provokes a safe conversation with the viewer rather than a monologue of the artist.
-Within this conversation, there is empathy and acceptance as the viewer pauses within his/her own memories.
-Perhaps within these marks and hues, understanding occurs as emotions and memories become faintly familiar.
-We can find unity in our forgiveness, empathy in our experiences.
-An understanding of release.
+Because eventually, as each canvas becomes a public narrative within which my feelings, insecurities, celebrations and healing are on display for public consumption.
+With my narrative being interpretive and dependent upon the individual translations of the viewer, the canvas provides collaboration within ambiguity; my safe space.
+Each painting presents connection and acceptance as the viewer is allowed to reflect on their own memories.
+Perhaps within these marks and colors an understanding occurs as emotions and memories become faintly familiar.
+Should we find unity within our humanity or forgiveness and understanding within our experiences?